 ‘My academic background is in linguistics and psychology with training as a teacher in commercial education as well.
 The appointment of Distinguished Editor (DE) was made by the Institute of Professional Editors (IPEd), Australia in 2008.
 I am a professional member of Canberra Society of Editors, IPEd and the Society for Editors and Proofreaders (SfEP, UK).
 I am an Honorary Life Member of both Canberra Society of Editors and of IPEd, a committee member and former President of Canberra Society of Editors, and a Councillor and former President of the Commercial Education Society of Australia.

 ‘I am an active professional member of editing, writing and management associations in Australia and internationally.
 I have written books about English grammar, effective writing and business.
-Two of my recent books (Working words and Effective writing – 2 edn) are highlighted on the Books page – click here.
+Two of my recent books – Effective writing (2 edn) and the brand new complete revision of Working words – are highlighted on the Books page – click here.

 ‘My current work includes editing academic theses and journal articles, often for non-native speakers of English; editing technical journals and newsletters; mentoring and tutoring editors and others around Australia and overseas (including helping prospective teachers of English as a second language (ESL) to study for their qualifications); training in basic English grammar (see Grammar in a nutshell) for editors, writers, indexers and students of English internationally; and writing books and booklets on aspects of the editing profession.
 I have extensive experience in the writing of workplace manuals and guides for writers, including the Defence writing manual, an early guide to letter writing, The better letter, for Qantas staff worldwide, and shorter guides for several Australian government agencies.
 I am a joint national coordinator of the IPEd National Mentoring Program and I am currently offering a study plan for anyone thinking of sitting for any exam including the IPEd Accreditation Exam.
 Read more here.’